hotsh/ostatus/README.md

                  Defaults: []
 contributors  => The list of OStatus::Author's that contributed to this
                  feed.
 Defaults: []
-entries       => The list of OStatus::Entry's for this feed.
+entries       => The list of OStatus::Activity's for this feed.
                  Defaults: []
 icon          => The url of the icon that represents this feed.
 It
                  should have an aspect ratio of 1 horizontal to 1